-- The 4-, 8- 12-CDC PLUS Controllers offer all the features of the STANDARD CDCs but protects all leads to junction boxes with contactor shut off protection.
+- The 4-, 8- 12-CDC PLUS Controllers offer complete bis wire shut off protection.

-- Summit’s Multi-Zone controllers provide On/Off/Manual operation of its S1 and S2 (120Vac to 277Vac) self-regulating heater cables by energizing up to 4, 8, or 12 individual branch circuits.
+- Summit’s Multi-Zone controllers provide On/Off/Manual operation of its S1 and S2 (120Vac to 277Vac) or EverClear 812 and 822 (120Vac to 277Vac) self-regulating heater cables by energizing up to 4, 8, or 12 individual branch circuits.
 Each branch circuit must be protected by a ground fault protection device per the NEC.
 A 120Vac protected circuit is required to energize the controller.